groupvine/gv-doc/2-members/1_2-membersAdd.md

-An easy way to add community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply has email addresses in a column with an "Email" header, like the following:
+An easy way to add community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create a "CSV" file that simply has email addresses in a column with an "Email" header, like the following:

 | Email                    |